You are hereHow to Check pH & Stop Cannabis Nutrient Deficiencies

 The amount of pH Up or Down you add will vary a lot depending on your water.
 If you're using very soft water than you will need just a tiny amount of fluid to adjust the water's pH since there's not much "stuff" in the water to buffer the pH.
 However, if you're using hard water than you'll need to add more.

-You'll have to add just a little bit at a time and keep testing until you get an idea of exactly how much you'll need.
+The first time you're adjusting, you don't know what pH your water is, how "hard" it is, and how your particular nutrients and supplements are going to affect the pH.
+Initially, you'll have to add just a little bit at a time and keep testing until you get an idea of exactly how much you'll need with your tap water, and the nutrients you're using.
 After 1-2 times this step will only take seconds!

 Watch our video above to see Nebula give a demonstration!